 Possible SETI message to send to the aliens on Gliese 581 !

 The image on the right is an example of what might be sent.
 It is like a TV picture, made up of lines, each with 23 dots along each line.
-The image is supposed to show some numbers, the DNA structure, a human figure, the sun and planets and the SETI parabolic dish at Aricibo.
+The image is supposed to show some binary numbers, the DNA structure, a human figure, the sun and planets and the SETI parabolic dish at Aricibo.
 There are 69 lines, so in total there are 1587 bits to transmit, taking about 26 minutes.
 If someone receives this signal then hopefully they will detect that it repeats every 26 minutes.
-They will then work out that the frame length is 1587 bits and realise that this is a multiple of 23 x 69 and be able able to plot it out as a picture.
+They will then work out that the frame length is 1587 bits and realise that this is a multiple of 23 x 69 and be able to plot it out as a picture.

-This message was actually transmitted on 16th Nov 1974 towards the M13 star cluster at a range of 25,000 light-years.
+A message like this was actually transmitted on 16th Nov 1974 towards the M13 star cluster at a range of 25,000 light-years.
 I don't think there is any hope of them receiving that distance.
 Even 21 light years is rather optimistic.